irisonia/Algorithms-in-CPP/RadixSortCollection/README.md

 C++17 radix sort functions for array and for std::list.
 -------------------------------------------------------------------------------------------

-*When sorting integral types (as opposed to user defined types), performs much faster than std::sort, even when using -Ofast.
+**When to use?
+- When your type is indexable, but non-comparable.
+- For an even faster execution than std::sort when sorting integral types.**

-See test.cpp for running examples.*
+*See test.cpp for running examples.*

 Notes:
   - Requires a C++17 compiler.